-- Conducted by the IT Performance Management Subcommittee - For the Capital Planning and IT Management Committee - Of the Federal Chief Information Officers Council
+Conducted by the IT Performance Management Subcommittee for the Capital Planning and IT Management Committee of the Federal Chief Information Officers Council

-This document is meant to serve as a summary of an actual case study Hubbard Decision Research performed for the Veterans Administration.
+This document is meant to serve as a summary of an actual case study Hubbard Decision Research performed for the Veterans Administration in September of 2001.

-While some sections of the original document have been omitted and/or renumbered here, no information contained within has been edited.
+While some sections of the original document have been omitted due to length, and/or renumbered here, no information contained within has been edited.